 It will be very tempting to keep all your money in one account and just do the math in your head.
 This won’t work.
 You need to keep your down payment separate from all your other money because when it’s all lumped together there’s a better chance that you will spend it on other things.

-When you keep your downpayment money separate you can watch it grow, and you are less likely to touch it when the inevitable unexpected expenses come up.
+When you keep your down payment money separate you can watch it grow, and you are less likely to touch it when the inevitable unexpected expenses come up.

 With this separate savings account, you can give it a purpose “House Down payment” and start putting money into it right away and an on ongoing basis.
 The best thing you can do is make this account easy to get set up, but hard to take money out of quickly.

 If you are serious about saving up for your down payment then you need to make sure that money gets put into savings before you ever touch it.
-Some workplaces will do this for you.
-The best way to start saving up is to decide on a minimum amount you will put away every pay-check and make it happen.
+Some workplaces will do this for you, if you are able to take advantage of that please do!

-Make Your Savings Automatic
+Make Your Down Payment Savings Automatic

 It’s a good idea to set up an automatic transfer from your main account to your down payment savings account.
 This takes the pressure off you to remember to do it every payday.
 Just set it up once and let it happen automatically after that, then watch your savings grow!